Suraj520/CognitiveAnnotationTool/README.md

-# Cognitive Annotation Tool
+## Cognitive Annotation Tool
+####About the Software

-A Tool aimed to help Researchers get rid of annotating images manually for Object Detection Tasks using the webcam feed.
-The Tool currently creates annotation of images as .xml files compatible with dlib- C++ machine learning library (https://github.com/davisking/dlib) and csv annotation files needed to train FasterRCNN or Retinanet Models for custom object detection(https://github.com/fizyr/keras-retinanet).
+* An opensource annotation tool aimed to help researchers get rid of annotating images manually for computer vision tasks like object detection and object localisation using the webcam feed.
+* The Tool creates annotation of images in <a href="http://host.robots.ox.ac.uk/pascal/VOC/"> Pascal VOC </a> format as .xml files corresponding to each image.
+The tool also generates annotations as csv file.
+* The generated annotations are compatible for training machine learning/deep learning models using <a href="https://github.com/davisking/dlib"> Dlib- C++ </a> machine learning library or <a href="https://arxiv.org/abs/1708.02002"> Retinanet </a> based object detection models easily for custom object detection.
+For training retina-net based model, The user can refer to this <a href="https://github.com/fizyr/keras-retinanet">Github Repo. </a>

-The Images and its corresponding annotation XML files are saved in the folder named as the Username asked during the initialisation of the software.
-If you want to train faster RCNN/retinanet model for custom object detection.
-Then use the jupyter notebook to convert the xml file  generated in the first step to faster rcnn/retinanet compatible csv format(CSVAnnotationGenerator.ipynb)
+* The Images and its corresponding annotation XML files are saved in the folder named entered by user in the GUI prompt during the initialisation of the software.
+* If the user wants to train a multi-stage object detector like Fast RCNN/Faster RCNN/Retinanet model for custom object detection then this jupyter notebook can be used to convert the Pascal VOC Annotation xml file(s).

-The software is capable of annotating huge number of images needed to create high quality custom machine learning and Deep learning based object detectors.
+* The software is capable of annotating bulk of images needed to create high quality custom machine learning/deep learning based object detectors from scratch or via Transfer learning.
-This tool also acts as a Automatic version of Imglab(an annotation tool supported by dlib).
+* This tool can act as a automated version of <a href="https://imglab.in/"> ImgLab </a>

+## Windows Executable
+<a href=""> Download Link </a>

 ## Getting Started